Parkland school resource officer decried as coward gets princely pension of $8,702 a month

 In March, it was revealed that despite Peterson's claims, he actually called in a report that he heard gunshots "by, inside the 1200 building," according to dispatch audio of the incident.
 He also said some students believed they'd heard firecrackers by the football field.

-Surveillance video from the school showed Peterson positioned outside of the school, but didn't offer much else in the way of details regarding his actions.
+Surveillance video from the school showed Peterson positioned outside of the school, but didn't offer much else in the way of details regarding his actions as confessed gunman Nikolas Cruz shot people inside.

-The father of Meadow Pollack, one of the students slain by confessed gunman Nikolas Cruz, has included Peterson in a wrongful death lawsuit filed last month.

 About 18 months before the shooting, Peterson attempted to have Cruz involuntarily committed over mental health concerns.
 Two guidance counselors concurred with Peterson, but two mental health professionals nixed the prospect, saying the teen didn't meet the criteria for involuntary committal.